1 Overview

 Eligible to apply are:

-- musicians from electronic or electro-acoustic fields that work professionally and stand out through their creative achievements
+• solo musicians from electronic or electro-acoustic fields that stand out through their creative achievements

 3 Time Frame

-Musicboard grants two three-week residencies at Sternhagen Gut from October 2 – October 23.
-The periods are set, the residencies cannot be shortened or postponed.
+Musicboard grants a three-week residency at Sternhagen Gut from 22 September – 13 October 2025.
+The period is set, the residency cannot be shortened or postponed.

 4 Residency Details

 Sternhagen Gut is located about 100 km northeast of Berlin in the picturesque region of Uckermark.
-It is a former manor and farm house, which has been owned by the Berlin musicians Gudrun Gut and Thomas Fehlmann for 12 years.
+It is a former manor and farm house, which is owned by the Berlin musicians Gudrun Gut and Thomas Fehlmann.
 It has repeatedly been serving as a place of work and inspiration for musicians.
 The large garden and the adjoining overgrown park offer a quiet residency location during the apple harvest season in autumn.

-The apartments feature a tech table which can be equipped with a small mixing desk and monitors (Yamaha NS-10 and Yamaha HS5) and offer space to set up the residents’ own instruments.
+The resident artist lives and works in the Turmwohnung of the manor house.
+The apartment features a tech table which can be equipped with a small mixing desk and monitors (Yamaha NS-10 and Yamaha HS5) and offer space to set up the residents’ own instruments.
 By arrangement, there is also the possibility to continue or mix the newly developed works with other instruments in the simple, in-house recording studio.
 There might be other guests in the house during the residency period.
-During the residencies, Gudrun Gut is present as contact person and supports the artists with the development of their artistic projects during their stay as part of an individual mentoring.
+During the residency, Gudrun Gut is present as contact person and supports the artist with the development of their artistic projects during their stay as part of an individual mentoring.

-There are three bicycles available to explore the vast area, the nearby lakes, the nature reserve and the forests, or to shop in the neighbouring village.
-The residents have to take care of the travel and catering themselves, the apartments both have a fully equipped kitchen.
+There are bicycles available to explore the vast area, the nearby lakes, the nature reserve and the forests, or to shop in the neighbouring village.
+The residents have to take care of the travel and catering themselves, the apartment has a fully equipped kitchen.
 A car is recommended but not essential.

 5 Contributions